 Setting NetBackup configuration options by using the command line

 Symantec recommends that you use the NetBackup Administration Console Host Properties to configure NetBackup properties.

 However, some properties cannot be set by using the Administration Console.
-You can set those properties by using the bpsetconfig command on servers or the nbsetconfig command on clients.
-Configuration options are key and value pairs, as shown in the following examples:
+You can set those properties by using the following NetBackup commands: